 A few weeks into first year, a strange feeling began to creep up on me.
 ‘Abandoned’ is a bit strong; ‘lost’ perhaps more accurately describes it.
 ‘Left to get on with it’, certainly.
 After the bustle of Freshers’ Week, and another week or two getting stuck into the swing of classes and assignments, the golden haze that surrounded university began to lift, and it dawned on me that I didn’t have a clue what I was doing.
 I still feel as though all the support offered to freshers in those early weeks tends to dwindle, or at least become less overt, as time goes on – but many need it throughout their first year, and beyond.
 So here’s the second part of my top tips for freshers, in case you’re feeling a little forgotten or lost like I was this time two years ago.
+If you missed Part One, you can check it out here.

 Go to all your classes